alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 frames not matched overlay specification but content of `\onslide` does.
 This allows to create stack of pictures, for example, when every level of stack has its own frame.
 In book all these pictures will be placed one under/aside other.
-And handout produces the same.
 This may lead to vertical or horizontal overflow and clipping.

 The better result can be achieved by:

 * splitting big content to parts;
 * placing every part to individual presentation frame manually;
-* collect parts to single figure in book.
+* collecting parts to single figure in book.

 ## Integrating Sample Code